 It's a great dip filled with classic flavors like lime, tomato, cilantro, AND avocado.
 Since you are using pre-cooked shrimp the recipe comes together as fast as you can chop and you don't have to worry if you let the lime cook the shrimp for long enough.

 The flavor is ALL THERE without all the FUSS.

-This Shrimp Avocado Salsa is also DA BOMB because it’s low-fat, gluten-free and pescatarian.
+This Seafood Salsa recipe is also DA BOMB because it's low-fat, gluten-free, and pescatarian.

 Serve it on your favorite type of tortilla chip for a snack that will disappear in no time.
 The Hubs and I polished off this entire batch!

 Is this like a shrimp ceviche salsa recipe?

 The difference between this Shrimp Salsa Recipe and a more classic Shrimp Ceviche Salsa Recipe is my version uses those pre-cooked shrimp instead of raw shrimp.
 Classic ceviche uses lime juice to "cook" shrimp from the acidity.
 It's not hard BUT takes some time and I always wonder if it's cooked enough.

 Using pre-cooked shrimp lets you make a ceviche flavored dish without waiting and wondering if the lime is cooking it correctly.

 You can chop this up and serve it immediately making it the PERFECT homemade salsa.